darksidemilk/FogApi/docs/commands/Reset-HostEncryption.md

 and its parameters for any other host.
 Removes/resets the pub_key, sec_tok, and sec_time properties of a host so it can be re-encrypted by the fogservice to form a new connection.
-The restartSvc switch will restart the fog service forcing a more immediate re-encryption and connection.
-This currently only works when used on the local computer you are resetting.

 ## EXAMPLES